emraanadil/DevClub-Assignment5/README.md

 The LMS has been designed by keeping the students as well as teachers in mind.

 ###Steps to access LMS
-##Local Environment
+##Local Environment:
 You need to clone the repo in your local environment and run
 > pip install -r requirements.txt
  ---this will install all the dependencies in your local machine.

  Then run :
 >python manage.py make migrations.

 >python manage.py migrate.